ulfhaga/dockerAlpineBuildPackageMavenPlugin/README.md

 ## Architecture

 The maven plugin se.docker.alpine:plugin-maven use the client (module client) to communicate with server inside an Alpine docker container.
-The container create the Alpine package.
+The container creates the Alpine package.
 The plugin can now receive the package via the client (module client).